rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 ## `-Z`: set unstable options

 This flag will allow you to set unstable options of rustc.
 In order to set multiple options, the -Z flag can be used multiple times.
-For example: `rustc -Z verbose -Z time`.
+For example: `rustc -Z verbose -Z time-passes`.
 Specifying options with -Z is only available on nightly.
 To view all available options
-run: `rustc -Z help`.
+run: `rustc -Z help`, or see [The Unstable Book](../unstable-book/index.html).

 <a id="option-cap-lints"></a>
 ## `--cap-lints`: set the most restrictive lint level